What’s Stomach Cancer?

 The illness is frequently not diagnosed until it complex because people who have stomach cancer rarely show symptoms in the first stage.
 Your doctor will perform a physical examination to test for just about any abnormalities to produce a diagnosis.

-In case, your doctor considers which you reveal indications of stomach cancer more diagnostic tests should be done.
+In case, your physician considers which you reveal indications of stomach cancer more diagnostic tests should be done.
 Diagnostic tests, especially try to find suspected tumors along with other abnormalities in the esophagus and the stomach.
 These tests may include:

 - An upper GI Endoscopy ( Uses a small camera to look at the esophagus and stomach )